Rithari/OnePlusBot/Documentation.md

 ### Modmail

 There exists a category (configurable in database) with the purpose of modmail.
 When a user dms the bot, a channel in this category the modmail channels will be created and staff role will be pinged.
 There also exists another separate channel for modmaillog, in which the messages will get stored when the thread has been closed.\

+Note: while ID of category can be changed in database, it requires command `;reloaddb` to be issued to be taken into effect.

 The user will get a response, that the inquiry is being handled and moderators get a notification in modqueue.\
 The following commands can only be used within an existing modmail thread and will execute actions in that modmail-thread.\
 Staff members can then answer the thread by executing the `;reply` command.
 This command will then pass on the message to the user and log the message in the current thread as well.
 This message will be in the form of an embed, with the author being marked.
 There also exists the functionality of `;anonreply` for which the author will be replaced with a OP logo.\